abigexplosion/WATERHWEEL-EXTRUDER/README.md

 This is the waterwheel extruder.
 It uses an Bambu X1 gear assembly and a 2 start 12mm worm from KHK.
+DFA mounting.
 Has about a 27:1 gear ratio.

 Approximate weight: 140g
 Rotation distance: 1.090975